-Based on the evidence, Petitioner did not meet its burden of proof of overcoming the IRO decision by a preponderance of evidence-based medical evidence.
-The preponderance of the evidence-based medical evidence is not contrary to the decision of the IRO that Claimant is not entitled to 10 sessions of a chronic pain management program for the low back over a two week period for the compensable injury of (Date of Injury).
+Based on the evidence, Petitioner met its burden of proof of overcoming the IRO decision by a preponderance of evidence-based medical evidence.
+The preponderance of the evidence-based medical evidence is contrary to the decision of the IRO that an additional 10 days of a chronic pain management program is not health care reasonably required for the compensable injury of (Date of Injury).
 There was no objection to the testimony, reports, or qualifications of any doctor or witness.